Coumadin® (Warfarin)

 -Benjamin Franklin, Statesman

-Tarragon can be very strong if you use too much of it.
-For each serving, a rule of thumb is about a half teaspoon or less of fresh and about 1/4 teaspoon or less of dried.
-If you're making enough food for eight people or more you might want a little bit extra, but too much will make your dish taste bitter instead of it having that lovely aromatic flavor that tarragon imparts to a recipe.
+Tarragon can, however, be very strong if you use too much of it.
+For each serving a rule of thumb is about a half teaspoon or less of fresh and about 1/8 teaspoon or less of dried.
+The anise flavor can easily overwhelm a dish.

 Servings: 2 | Serving size: about 2 cups